 Rich in grandeur and style, the spa town of Buxton in Derbyshire is surrounded by the exquisite Peak District National Park.
 It is a beautiful spa town dating back to Roman times full of architecturally impressive buildings.
-Book a self-catering holiday in a splendid town house or restored apartment with views over the moors above the town.
+Book a self-catering holiday in a beautiful townhouse or restored apartment with views over the moors above the town.
 This town, one of the highest in Britain, was developed as a spa town by the 5th Duke of Devonshire, in the eighteenth century, based around the spring waters, discovered (as usual) by the Romans.
-There are many Neo-Classical buildings - The Devonshire Royal Hospital (1790) and the Crescent, rivaling Bath, the iron and glass Pavilion, with its twenty three acre Gardens, the Opera House, (known as "The Theatre in the hills" for its beautiful setting) which stages a multi-cultural Music and Arts Festival in July.
-Buxton’s rich culture is symbolised by its 18th Century spa, The Devonshire Dome and its Edwardian Opera House, the latter now restored to its former glory and home to the prestigious Buxton Festival and the International Gilbert and Sullivan Festival.
+There are many Neo-Classical buildings - The Devonshire Royal Hospital (1790) and the Crescent, rivalling Bath, the iron and glass Pavilion, with its twenty three acre Gardens.
+The Opera House, (known as "The Theatre in the hills" for its beautiful setting) stages a multi-cultural Music and Arts Festival in July.
+Buxton's rich culture is symbolised by its 18th Century spa, The Devonshire Dome and its Edwardian Opera House, the latter now restored to its former glory and home to the prestigious Buxton Festival and the International Gilbert and Sullivan Festival.

 One of three brand new (2017) luxury barn conversions in a secluded rural location in the heart of the Derbyshire Peak District, Red Hurst is a 3-bedroom family friendly holiday cottage near the picturesque village of Chelmorton.
 The cottage stands on the Farditch Farm estate, and welcomes pets.